Create multiple campaigns

 1. Input the base parameters listed above.

-2. In the request body, paste the JSON file with the keys and placeholder amounts we provided via GitHub Gist.
-You can find an example below in the example section.
+2. In the request body, paste the JSON file with the keys and placeholder amounts we provided via GitHub Gist (see example below).

 3. For each key: